+THE OFFERING

+Common stock offered by us 7,000,000 shares.

+Common stock to be outstanding after this offering and

+the concurrent private placement

+58,950,504 shares.

+Underwriters' option to purchase additional shares

+1,050,000 shares.

+Use of proceeds

+Risk factors

-THE OFFERING Common stock offered by us shares.
-Common stock to be outstanding after this offering shares.
-Underwriters' option to purchase additional shares shares.
-Use of proceeds We estimate that our net proceeds from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise in full their option to purchase additional shares of our common stock, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to complete the our Phase 2b ECLIPSE clinical trial, to advance the development of CRS-207 in pancreatic cancer and mesothelioma, and for planned clinical development programs evaluating LADD regimens for glioblastoma multiforme and ovarian cancer, to manufacture CRS-207 and GVAX Pancreas at commercial scale in preparation for potential regulatory approval, for development of CDN product candidates and other planned research and development programs, and for general corporate and working capital purposes.
+We estimate that our net proceeds from this offering, excluding the proceeds from the concurrent private placement, will be approximately \$107.7 million, or approximately \$124.3 million if the underwriters exercise in full their option to purchase additional shares of our common stock, based on an assumed initial public offering price of \$17.00 per share, after deducting the underwriting discount and estimated offering expenses payable by us.
+Our net proceeds from the concurrent private placement will be \$25.0 million.

+We intend to use the net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents, to complete our Phase 2b ECLIPSE and STELLAR clinical trials, to advance the development of CRS-207 in pancreatic cancer and mesothelioma, and for planned clinical development programs evaluating LADD regimens for glioblastoma multiforme and ovarian cancer, to manufacture CRS-207 and GVAX Pancreas at commercial scale in preparation for potential regulatory approval, for other planned research and development programs involving our LADD and CDN platforms, and for general corporate and working capital purposes.
 See "Use of Proceeds" for additional information.

-Risk factors See "Risk Factors" beginning on page 12 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Proposed NASDAQ Global Market symbol "ADRO" The number of shares of common stock to b be outstanding after this offering is based on 47,236,762 shares of our common stock (including
+See "Risk Factors" beginning on page 12 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

+Reserved Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, up to persons purchase reserved shares it will reduce the number of shares available for sale to the general public.
+Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.

+350,000 shares offered by this prospectus for sale to certain of our directors, officers, employees, business associates and related persons through a Reserved Share Program.
+If these

+NASDAQ Global Select Market symbol "ADRO"

-The number of shares of common stock to be outstanding after this offering is based on 47,236,762 shares of our common stock (including preferred stock on an as-converted basis) outstanding at September 30, 2014, and excludes the following:
+The number of shares of common stock to be outstanding after this offering and the concurrent private placement is based on 50,479,916 shares of our common stock (including preferred stock on an as-converted to common stock basis) outstanding at December 31, 2014, and excludes the following: